benrudolph/ascend.report/index.md

 A champion is someone within the organization where you will be piloting that is enthusiastic and a strong supporter of the project.
 This person often pushes the project and ensures that it succeeds.
 For many reasons identifying a champion is critical for the success of the pilot.
 I cannot stress enough how essential this aspect is to embedding a project within an institution.

 Early on with Costa Rica we identified our champion, Valentina Duque.
 Valentina had been involved in our Innovation fellowship program and proved to be an excellent champion.
-She was instrumental in coordinating the implementation, getting key stakeholders involved and ensuring followup from various other organizations.
+She was instrumental in coordinating the implementation, getting key stakeholders involved and ensuring follow up from various other organizations.

 ![Valentina Duque]({{ site.baseurl }}/images/VALENTINA.jpg)
 <small>Valentina helping out during a training with Aprode</small>